kousarraza/CALCULATOR/README.md

 ## 📣 Future Work
 his project is just the beginning.
 I am excited to explore more advanced features and dive deeper into the world of Gen AI.
 Stay tuned for more updates!

-📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-* Enter two numbers in the input boxes.
-* Select the desired operation.
-* Click the "Calculate" button to see the result.